armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 ## Define your deployment

-CD-as-a-Service enables you to declare your deployment configuration outcome in a YAML file.
+With CD-as-a-Service, you declare your deployment configuration outcome in a YAML file.

 For an AWS Lambda deployment, you only need to provide the following pieces of information: